Code-4-Community/dev-spikes/api-spec/llb/api-spec.md

 #### `event_id`

-The event id of the event who's announcements are being queried
+The ID of the event whose announcements are being queried

 ### Responses